-The B2B Tech world is booming with SaaS business models.
-Statistics claim that about 50% of the enterprises run their operations by depending on a SaaS platform, of which 38% work exclusively on the SaaS module.
-As the applications run mostly in the cloud, they are often accessible both via a desktop version r with a web interface.
+The B2B Tech world is booming the SaaS business models.
+And statistics back that up.
+50% of the enterprises run their operations by depending on a SaaS platform, of which 38% work exclusively on the SaaS module.
+As the applications run mostly in the cloud, they are often accessible both via a desktop version or with a web interface.
 Let us dive right into this article and explore the world of SaaS and its facets deeply.

 What Is the SaaS Business Model?